My first goal could have been Ronaldo's, says Portugal's Fernandes

 "First place isn't guaranteed," Santos said.
 "We will go for top spot, and not just because of Brazil."

-Brazil are likely to win Group G which would mean they would then play the runners-up in Group H which is currently topped by Portugal.
+Brazil is likely to win Group G which would mean they would then play the runners-up in Group H which is currently topped by Portugal.

-Santos' men are due to play their third and final group match against South Korea on Friday.
+Santos' men are due to lay their third and final group match against South Korea on Friday.

 Asked about the severity of an injury to left-back Nuno Mendes, who was substituted early in the first half, Santos said he would wait and see the result of medical tests.